-Rich in taste and amazingly delicious, expect this paleo, keto and homemade eggnog to vary a bit from the standard holiday one!
-To start up the holiday cheer I’ve got certainly one of my favorites: incredibly creamy and silky keto sugar-free eggnog.
+Rich in taste and amazingly delicious, expect this paleo keto eggnog to vary slightly from the standard holiday one!
+To start up the holiday cheer, I’ve certainly got one of my favorites: incredibly creamy and silky keto sugar-free eggnog.

-If you’re have a taste similar to mine, its taste will undoubtedly be enough to bring you back once again to Christmas past.
-However certainly not in an A Christmas Carol’s Ebenezer Scrooge type of way!
+If you have a taste similar to mine, its taste will undoubtedly be enough to bring you back once again to Christmas past.
+However, certainly not in A Christmas Carol’s Ebenezer Scrooge type of way!

-Simple truth is, these custard-based drinks are considered to be around ever since the late 1600’s.
-And regardless of you appreciate it warm or cooled, virgin or spiked, frothy or creamy, this Eggnog Homemade Recipe will cover your entire bases.
-And on top of that, only 2 g net carbs people!
+The simple truth is these custard-based drinks are considered to be around ever since the late 1600s.
+And regardless of whether you appreciate it warm or cooled, virgin or spiked, frothy or creamy, this Eggnog Homemade Recipe will cover your entire bases.
+And on top of that, only 2 g net carbs, people!
 Unbelievable, right?

 And if utilizing xylitol, be sure you are cautious if you have a puppy at home, as it’s highly toxic to small dogs.

 You have a few options here.
 Arguably the most effective is the standard version of heavy whipping cream.
-However, the coconut milk one is awesome too, you simply need to look after a couple of details.
+However, the coconut milk one is awesome, too; you must look after a couple of details.

-For the heavy whipping cream version you are able to do a 1:1 ratio of cream to nut-based milk (macadamia and almond would be my choice!), adjusting with a bit more milk after cooling till desired consistency is achived.
+For the heavy whipping cream version, you can do a 1:1 ratio of cream to nut-based milk (macadamia and almond would be my choice!), adjusting with a bit more milk after cooling till desired consistency is achieved.

 Nutmeg (Freshly grated) is actually ideal here.
 You might have noticed this, but nutmeg loses its kick quite fast.
 Therefore, the pre-ground version won’t ever compare.
 And also perfect are the cinnamon sticks.
 However, you may get away with subbing here for 1/2 tsp of cinnamon (ground).